deadeyejoe/fabrikk/tutorial/persistence.md

 # Persistence

-So far everything we've done has been geared towards building pure data, but there's a good chance you'll want to write tests that involve your persistence layer.
+So far everything we've done has been geared towards building our entities as pure data, but there's a good chance you'll want to write tests that involve your persistence layer.
 Wouldn't be nice to be able to use fabrikk to persist the entities it creates?
 That's what we're going to cover in this section of the tutorial.

 Let's recap the current state of our factories: